dlkakbs/biomed-research-engine/README.md

 - strong shortlist exists

 ### Conditional deliver
-- exploratory hypothesis / pipeline-reviewed signals that did not advance into a scored shortlist,
+ - exploratory hypotheses or pipeline-reviewed signals that did not advance into the final shortlist

-- **Pipeline-reviewed signals**
+**Pipeline-reviewed signals**
-  Early mechanism-linked leads examined by the core workflow across literature, drug, pathway, and evidence scoring.
+Early mechanism-linked leads surfaced by the literature, drug, pathway, and candidate-review workflow.
 These are exploratory and are not the same as a final shortlist.
-- **Red-team challenged candidates**
+**Red-team challenged candidates**
-  Stronger reportable candidates that advanced far enough to be stress-tested by the red-team layer before delivery.
+Stronger candidates that reached the shortlist stage and were stress-tested by the red-team layer before delivery.

 ### Reject
 - no defensible signal